CSanders000/ticket-lifecycle/README.md

 <img src=https://github.com/CSanders000/ticket-lifecycle/assets/161166823/b77fd6a8-b889-404a-99aa-6206b425c436"/>
 </p>
 <p>
 Here we can see Ryan's ticket for his issues with Adobe Acrobat Pro on his computer.
-We can see the help topic is Personal Computer Issues, a Sev-B SLA, we updated the priority level and the reasaon for the update.
+We can see the help topic is Personal Computer Issues, a Sev-B SLA, we updated the priority level and the reason for the update.
 We as Jane gave Ryan an update as to what we were doing (in this case we rolled back the update and looked into the reason why there was an issue.
-We then send another update informing that the previous update was incompatable with his hardware and it should be fine to update with the new patch.
+We then sent another update informing that the previous update was incompatible with his hardware and that it should be fine to update with the new patch.
 We also reminded him it was okay to reach out with any concerns and closed the ticket.
-We can also see that the ticket was left open in the time we were searching for the couse of the issue, and closed after we updated Ryan.
-At the bottom of the screen it was closed at the same time the second message was sent.
+We can also see that the ticket was left open during the time we were searching for the cause of the issue and closed after we updated Ryan.
+At the bottom of the screen, it was closed at the same time the second message was sent.
 </p>
 <br />